 As mentioned earlier, the view model performs the bulk of the infinite scrolling logic.
 To do that it will need to know what the users current scroll position is, how many items are currently loaded onto the device, and how many total items are available according the the backend API.

-Below are the methods contained in the view model.
+Below are the properties necessary in our view model: